Welcome to the General Assembly (GA)!!

-The General Assembly is comprised of ABPsi members who provide the human resources for The Association's working committees and other ad hoc bodies designed for the implementation of various membership and programmatic initiatives, and policy study and implementation.
+The General Assembly is the working arm of the ABPsi and is open to all ABPsi members, including students.
+The GA is comprised of ABPsi members who provide the human resources for The Association's working committees and other ad hoc bodies designed for the implementation of various membership and programmatic initiatives, and policy study and implementation.
 It has a major role in initiating, deliberating and recommending for Board approval programmatic and supportive initiatives which The Association should perform.
 The General Assembly serves and reports to The Association's Board.
-All activities of the General Assembly must conform to the goals and objectives of The Association, and must adhere to the Ethical Standards of Black Psychologists.
-The General Assembly's most noted events are an annual mid-year conference (January) and a Professional Development Workshop Series at the Annual Convention.

 The Committees of the General Assembly perform the long-term, on-going programmatic functions of The Association.
 These committees report to the Chairperson of the General Assembly, who, in turn, reports to the President or Designee of The Association's Board.
-In addition to their own functions, each committee is charged with providing information and technical assistance, as needed, to the other committees and The Association's Board.
+Currently there are five standing General Assembly Committees.
+Please consider joining some.

 Team Leader: Tiffany G. Porter, Psy.D., Email Dr. Porter.

 This committee plans the General Assembly Meeting/Conference that is usually held over MLK weekend and typically hosted at a HBCU.
 This committee is working hard to ensure that the valuable face to face meetings to engage in the work of the ABPsi continues to happen.
 Your ideas and energy are needed to keep this committee strong so please consider joining in on the planning.

 Team Leader: Dr. Tiffany G. Porter, Email Dr. Porter.